p-to-q/centrifuge-sort/README.md

 **This is a [[p → q]](https://github.com/p-to-q/) project.**

-This repository exists as the organization home for that file.
+This repository exists as the organization home for that file.<br/>
 The original gist remains the source-shaped public reference.

 Source gist: